 Wet wading is more commonly practiced in warm waters like ponds, lakes, and creeks.
-Although you don't have to worry too much about cold water temperatures, wet wading comfortably in warmer waters means avoiding toe biting bugs and sunburns, the banes of the summer.
+Although you don't have to worry too much about cold water temperatures, wet wading comfortably in warmer waters means avoiding toe biting bugs and sunburns, the true banes of the summer.

 |Neoprene and Polypropylene Socks|

 Personally when my feet get cold my whole body begins to get cold.
-Neoprene socks are a great and inexpensive piece of gear that can help you stay warm and fish without waders.
+Neoprene socks are a great inexpensive piece of gear that can help you stay warm and fish without waders.

 Neoprene socks will also help keep critters like toe biting beetles and leeches off your feet.